What is a 16-19 Free School?

 Do courses have entry requirements?

 Yes, all courses do.
-Please refer to the ‘Your options explained’ section for details of what grades you need to start your chosen course.
+Please refer to the ‘Your options explained’ section of the prospectus for details of what grades you need to start your chosen course.

 Can I just enrol in an Academy?